epistemehealth/about-source/content/policy/submission-guidelines.md

 ### Figures and Artwork

 We strongly encourage the submission of vector graphics for graphs and line-art.
 Our preferred format is SVG because it is an open format compatible with free open source software (e.g. [Inkscape](https://inkscape.org/)) and will retain quality in the PDF when zooming in and out.
-Software such as GraphPad Prism can export to EPS and these files can then be converted to SVG for typesetting.
+EPS files are also suitable and can be exported directly by software like Graphpad Prism.

 For half-tone images such as histology, we require PNG or TIF files with resolutions at least 300 DPI.